hayres/hayres.github.io/_posts/2016-10-29-running-with-the-bulls.markdown

 on the trying to be brave 8 year old who was backing up into the footpath.
 Luckily he backed toward the lighthouse preventing the cows from going that way but as there was a heard of cow between myself and him there was nothing I could do to rescue him.

-Just then I saw Nevil the farm clear the hedge on the crops field and run up and over the hedge of the foorpath and come to his rescue.
+Just then I saw Nevil the farm clear the hedge on the crops field and run up and over the hedge of the footpath and come to his rescue.
-The cattle were shooed up the path and followed the others throught the gate.
-We werent home and dry yet though as there was still 3 fields and a green lane for them to go through to reach the new pasture.
+The cattle were shooed up the path and followed the others through the gate.
+We were not home and dry yet though as there was still 3 fields and a green lane for them to go through to reach the new pasture.

 Field 1 was a cinch.
 Field 2 also, well it was for us but the walkers and their dogs that had strayed of the footpath had a bit of a shock as a herd of inquisitive cows came thundering through the field.
-Luckily for them they made it through the gate and for a chenge remebered to shut it.
+Luckily for them they made it through the gate and for a change remembered to shut it.
-The cows sttod and mooed frantically at them before we caught up and sent them through the final field and lane to the new pastures.
+The cows stood and mooed frantically at them before we caught up and sent them through the final field and lane to the new pastures.
 Last I saw of them they were happily eating away at the new grass.

-We conlcuded activities with a walk bat to the car, it was a real family event with everyone taking part and a great chance to get outside.
+We concluded activities with a walk bat to the car, it was a real family event with everyone taking part and a great chance to get outside.
 It is something you can do as well.
 The national trust often provides voulenteers to [Tregullas Farm](http://www.tregullasfarm.co.uk){:target="_blank"} to help with moving cattle or fencing.
 The farm can do with all the help they can so go ahead and get involved.